shearn89/ug4-report-template/README.md

 If this doesn't work then you'll need to install [Ruby](http://ruby-lang.org).

+Next, you're going to want to open up `report.tex` and change the details at the top to be yours.
+I'd love it if you all submitted your thesis as me but I don't think that it would be looked too kindly upon.

 ## Rake Commands

 * `rake` - This will build the document and clean up any temporary files.